Conscious + Healing

 Initial Assessment

-A one-time initial session where we’ll chat more in-depth about background and history, providing more context to inform treatment goals.
+An initial session for gathering background and history, providing more context to inform treatment goals.

 3